 Stryker’s recall of its Rejuvenate and ABG II modular-neck stems.
 Hip stems are attachments to artificial hips that allow the device to fit a patient’s anatomy.
 Stryker’s decision to remove these devices from the market and end global distribution comes after continued post-market surveillance data that “may be predictive of a trend,” according to the FDA.

 Transvaginal Mesh.
-Doctors often implant transvaginal mesh in female patients to repair the effects of Stress Urinary Incontinence (SUI) and Pelvic Organ Prolapse (POP.
+Doctors often implant transvaginal mesh in female patients to repair the effects of Stress Urinary Incontinence (SUI) and Pelvic Organ Prolapse (POP).
 Many serious conditions have occurred as a result of transvaginal mesh implantation, including migration of the mesh into the vagina and uterus, organ prolapse into the vagina and scarring.

 How We Can Help

-At Slack & Davis, our in-house ability to screen and investigate complex cases involving dangerous drugs, prescription errors, medical malpractice and defective medical devices sets us apart from other personal injury firms and gives our clients tremendous leverage against tough corporate adversaries.
+At Slack Davis Sanger, our in-house ability to screen and investigate complex cases involving dangerous drugs, prescription errors, medical malpractice and defective medical devices sets us apart from other personal injury firms and gives our clients tremendous leverage against tough corporate adversaries.
 Our full-time legal nurse consultant provides patient-care expertise, allowing our medical and pharmaceutical attorneys to view the case from many different perspectives.
-If you have questions about prescription errors, dangerous drugs, medical malpractice and/or medical devices that may have caused serious injuries, please visit the resources listed below – and contact the attorneys at Slack & Davis to learn more.
+If you have questions about prescription errors, dangerous drugs, medical malpractice and/or medical devices that may have caused serious injuries, please visit the resources listed below – and contact the attorneys at Slack Davis Sanger to learn more.

-Slack & Davis News Releases
+Slack Davis Sanger News Releases